-This BLOG On FHA Back To Work Versus NON-QM Mortgages Was Written By Gustan Cho NMLS 873293
+This BLOG On FHA Back To Work Versus NON-QM Mortgages And Pros And Cons Was UPDATED On May 5th, 2019

 - Most FHA mortgage application went into processing and underwriting came back as a mortgage denial.

-- As time went on, mortgage loan officers as well as mortgage lenders fully understood what types of criteria to accept prior to accepting a mortgage loan application and most lenders eliminated the FHA Back To Work Mortgage Program.
+- As time went on, mortgage loan officers, as well as lenders, fully understood what types of criteria to accept prior to accepting a mortgage loan application

 Letter Of Explanation